dressupgeekout/mruby-book/chap/hello.md

     lua_State *L;

-I have grown accustomed to this, so I similarly insist on the mruby state to be named `R`:
+I have grown accustomed to this, so I similarly insist that the mruby state be named `R`:

     mrb_state *R;

+Unfortunately, version 1.0.0 of mruby makes some assumptions about the name of the `mrb_state *` variable.
+Most notably, the convenience macros listed in the "Errors and Exceptions" chapter require that the name of the mruby state be `mrb`.
+Although this is the convention used throughout mruby's source, I personally find it extremely difficult to read &mdash; virtually _every_ function in mruby is prefixed with "mrb\_", so adding yet another "mrb" for every function call is outright confusing.

 ## The mruby State